Improve the text of the circular require warning

 the above situation, foobar.rb

-Updated by jaredbeck (Jared Beck) over 1 year ago
+Updated by jaredbeck (Jared Beck) almost 2 years ago

 Thanks for the response, Robert.
 It would be great if the error message provided that level of detail.
 However, that may be difficult to implement.
 So, maybe we should focus on simply improving the text of the existing warning.
 My goal is to clarify the meaning of the file at the end of the message.
 I think my suggested wording achieves this, but I'm open to other suggestions.